 Once the visitor submits the form, information such as the UTM parameters and other marketing attribution data are passed to Agile CRM along with the visitor’s name, email, contact number, etc.

 4 steps for integrating Google Analytics data into Agile CRM

 Using Attributer to capture UTM parameters in Agile CRM is easy.
 Here's how to do it in 4 easy steps:

 To get started, you need to add some hidden fields to your lead capture forms.
 These hidden fields are:

 - Landing Page Group

-2. Attributer automatically completes the hidden fields with Google Analytics data
+2. Attributer automatically fills the hidden fields with Google Analytics data

-Aside from the Channel information, Attributer also captures a site visitor’s first landing page (i.e. www.dropbox.com/business/solutions) and the first landing page group (i.e. Business).
+Aside from the channel information, Attributer would also capture the visitor’s first landing page (i.e.,dropbox.com/features/cloud-storage) and the first landing page’s group (i.e., features)